knil-sama/serverless-embassy-locator/README.md

 1. Fetch individual files for each countries locating their embassies
 2. Push file on s3 (private)
-3. Create s3 Object Lambda function to filter closest ambassy using nationality and coordinate
+3. Create s3 Object Lambda function to filter closest embassy using nationality and coordinate

 s3 Object feature is only available on console, cli and aws sdk.